 Even when the decision to separate is mutual and there’s no anomosity on either side, divorce is never as simple as one might hope for.
 Fortunately, collaborative law offers an alternative to the combative situations far too many divorcing spouses find themselves in.
 A family law professional who is trained in the collaborative divorce process can help you reach a fair settlement with your best interests in mind — all while simplifying the legal process and removing the need for contentious court hearings.

 Collaborative divorce works when both parties want it to, so there’s no reason you can’t settle things outside of court.
 Kim Mediation and Law Center is ready to help.
 You’ll speak with an attorney privately before the process ever begins, and if you’re not satisfied with any part of an agreement, our law firm will continue negotiations to help you get a fair settlement.
-Contact us today by calling (213) 351-1000 to schedule a free consultation with a collaborative divorce lawyer in Los Angeles.
+Call or contact us today to schedule a free consultation with a collaborative divorce lawyer in Los Angeles.

 The end of a marriage doesn’t have to be overly stressful or end with animosity, and we’re ready to help you achieve that goal.